claudio-dg/Res_track_2nd_Assignment/README.md

 $ git clone https://github.com/claudio-dg/Res_track_2nd_Assignment.git
 ```

-and then type the following command in the terminal to simultaneously launch all the neceassary nodes through the **"launchFile"**:
+and then type the following command in the terminal to simultaneously launch all the necessary nodes through the **"launchFile"**:

 ```bash
 $ roslaunch second_assignment starter.launch